How did you get in to care?

 What do you love about working in care?

-What would you say to someone who has hesitations about coming into care?
+What would you say to someone interested in working in care?